Holy Key

-"Holy Key" is a hip hop single by American musician DJ Khaled, featuring American rappers Big Sean, Kendrick Lamar and American singer Betty Wright.
+"Holy Key" is a song by American musician DJ Khaled featuring American rappers Kendrick Lamar and Big Sean and American singer Betty Wright.
 It was released on July 22, 2016, by We the Best Music Group and Epic Records as the third single of DJ Khaled's ninth studio album, Major Key.
 The song was produced by Cool & Dre.

 Background

 Whilst in the process of recording "Holy Key", Khaled told Sean; "Yo.
 This record?
 I don’t want no rules, no regulations, I don’t want no regular song structure.
 I want you to just go bad.
 Catch the Holy Ghost and just… This is your chance to spit them bars.
 Even though you spit them all the time.
 Big this is a special one we gonna do it on."
 Khaled approached Kendrick Lamar about doing a feature on the song at a basketball game in LA they were both attending.
 Lamar responded to the idea of a possible collaboration; "No doubt, Khaled.
-I love what youre doing right now.
+I love what you' re doing right now.
 I love how you're inspiring the world and the kids with your music.
 Send it through."
 Khaled was hesitant to send the song immediately as he "wanted to make sure it was the right record", and with Lamar's schedule being busy, Khaled feared the record not being done on time.
 Lamar's verse was sent two days after Khaled spoke to him.